Runtime Authorization Layer

 multi-agent

-Behavry — Multi-Agent Workflow Governance
+Behavry — Multi-Agent Workflow Authorization

 Workflow sessions, delegation token chains, causal depth limits, permission ceilings.
 Individually well-behaved agents cannot collectively exceed their combined scope.
 Decision Trace spans the full pipeline.